vkhazin/cloudmigration-courseware/content/chapter-03/Resilience.md

 # Resilient Software Design

 * [What is resilience?](https://en.oxforddictionaries.com/definition/resilience)
-  * The capacity to recover quickly from difficulties; toughness.
+  * The capacity to recover quickly from difficulties, toughness.
-  * The ability of a substance or object to spring back into shape; elasticity.
+  * The ability of a substance or object to spring back into shape, elasticity.

 * Pattens for resiliency